-The purpose of a guidance note is to provide authoritative guidance teon procedural matters, or on entity or industry specific matters to assist in the improve knowledge and understanding of the scope and application of the fundamental values and principles and the mandatory requirements established in a standard.
+The purpose of a guidance note is to provide authoritative guidance on procedural matters, or on entity or industry specific matters to assist in the application of the fundamental values and principles and the mandatory requirements established in a standard.
 Guidance notes do not establish new principles or alter the requirements of an existing standard.